Preventing Heatstroke in Hot Weather

 Recognizing the Signs and Symptoms of Heatstroke

 Excessive panting is a red flag.
-Unlike dogs, cats don’t typically pant, so if you spy your feline doing so, it’s a sign they’re struggling to cool down.
+Unlike dogs, cats don’t typically pant, so if you spy your feline doing so, it’s a sign they are struggling to cool down.
 A little pant here and there?
 Sure, that can be normal after a rousing round of chasing the elusive red dot.
 But constant, heavy panting is a cause for concern.

 Hotter-than-usual ears and feet can also signal that your kitty’s internal thermostat is cranked too high.
 Again, this might not scream “heatstroke” on its own, but combined with other symptoms, it’s like adding pieces to a concerning puzzle.